sadPororo/LAP/README.md

 * We recommend you to visit [Previous Versions (v1.12.0)](https://pytorch.org/get-started/previous-versions/#v1120) for **PyTorch** installation including torchaudio==0.12.0.

 Use the [requirements.txt](/requirements.txt) to install the rest of the Python dependencies.
-**Ubuntu-Soundfile** and **conda-ffmpeg** packages would be required for downloading and preprocessing data, and you can install them as:
+**Ubuntu-Soundfile** and **conda-ffmpeg** packages would be required for downloading and preprocessing datasets, and you can install them as:

 ```bash
 $ pip install -r requirements.txt